-- Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - 2.
-Raise the deck and secure it in the TILT-UP position.
+- Stop the engine, remove ignition key, and disconnect the electrical plug on the fuel shut-off solenoid before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position.
 Refer to CLEANING the Grass Buildup in Mower Deck Housing in this section for deck raising instructions.